The 7 Best Sintra Castles to Visit During Your Trip to Portugal

 However, the Palace itself is not large and the building is practically empty inside which makes the gardens one of the main attractions there.
 It takes between 40 minutes and 1 hour to visit the whole palace and the ticket costs 8 euros per adult.

-One of the jewels of the gardens is the Canal des Tiles, where the royal family used to go boating.
-Yes, they took a boat ride on a canal made of tiles inside the gardens of the palace.
+One of the jewels of the gardens is the Tiled Canal, where the royal family used to go boating.
+Yes, they took a boat ride on a canal made of tiles inside the palace gardens.

-Due to its location between Lisbon and Sintra, the palace ends up being easier to visit by car.
+Due to its location between Lisbon and Sintra, the palace is easier to visit by car.
 But, it is also possible to take a train from the Sintra station to the Monte Abraão station in Queluz.
-The walk from the station to the palace is 30 minutes long.
+The walk from the station to the palace takes approximately 30 minutes.

 Entry fee and opening hours

 The palace is open for visitation from 9 am to 5:30 pm.
 The combined entrance fee for the Palace + Gardens is 10 euros for adults.
-It is also possible to visit the gardens alone at a reduced rate, but it is best to buy the combined ticket, as the interior of the palace is very interesting.
+It is also possible to visit the gardens alone at a reduced rate, but it is best to buy a combined ticket, as the palace interior is fascinating.

 Chalet e Jardim da Condessa D’Edla